Maps

 Their leaves intercept airborne pollutants and store carbon.
 Trees that are planted in areas that have poor air quality can improve the health of residents.

-This map shows air toxins as measured by the Environmental Protection Agency.
-Higher numbers indicate areas with more airborne toxins.
+This map shows the abundance of small particulate matter (PM2.5) as modeled by the Environmental Protection Agency’s EJScreen tool.
+Higher numbers indicate areas with more PM2.5.

 Air pollutants